hanami/validations/README.md

 An attribute is valid if it's value and the value of a corresponding attribute is valid.

-By convention, if you have a `password` attribute, the validation looks for `password_validation`.
+By convention, if you have a `password` attribute, the validation looks for `password_confirmation`.

 ```ruby
 require 'lotus/validations'